Victorian Banksias Conservation

 Populations will be more vulnerable to decline and loss under short interval fire, and in fact will need longer inter-fire intervals to accumulate seed stores sufficient to best guarantee future persistence.
 Even with longer time to accumulate a sufficient seed bank, the increasingly dry climate will reduce the number of years when post-fire conditions for recruitment are favourable.

-- Rachel McIntosh (La Trobe University)
+- Rachel McIntosh (La Trobe University), Rachel McIntosh (gmail)

 - Project type: research